 Other programs for teens at the Museum include a Junior Curator after-school program for middle school and high school students.
 Junior Curators get a behind-the-scenes look at the Museum and also curate their own exhibit.

-New this year is the Tour Assistant program for 14-16 year-olds who are interested in eventually becoming a Museum Explainer and are willing to volunteer their time as they train.
+New this year is the Tour Assistant program for 14 to 16 year-olds who are interested in eventually becoming a Museum Explainer and are willing to volunteer their time as they train.